skynet-guide/docs/docs/explore-skynet/popular-apps.en.md

 Last but not least, using MySky you can access buckets, SkyTransfer's most advanced feature.
 Buckets are like folders in which files are stored.
 Before a collection of files can be uploaded, a bucket must first be created.

 SkyTransfer is still in development.
-Please report any bug or new idea by opening an issue on github and keep in mind that the encryption process has not yet been audited.
+Please report any bug or new idea by opening an issue on GitHub and keep in mind that the encryption process has not yet been audited.

 ---